A raw, immersive river hunt on some of the most rugged terrain imaginable.

 I rehashed an old idea I had from 10 years ago: a float hunt for caribou.
 A couple of close friends signed on, and by the time we packed the truck, it had turned into a moose hunt powered by two inflatable rafts, designed by a legend of the Alaskan float hunting scene.

-None of us had float hunted before.
+None of us had float-hunted before.
 I only touched the oars for the first time the day before we left, on a small river close to town, trying to teach a buddy who had never rowed a boat.
-Two days later he would be in charge of running the second raft for more than 100 miles down a river overflowing with unknowns.

 Before we set out, we asked a local artist, Casey Braam, to paint our paddles—modern talismans.
 Cultures have long decorated their tools for luck, especially on water.
 Superstitious?
 Maybe.
 We figured we needed all the luck we could muster.

-We floated within yards of a sleeping grizzly, shot a moose, and read the river wrong—over and over.
+We floated within yards of a sleeping grizzly, shot a moose and read the river wrong—over and over.
 We ate like kings—caribou gnocchi with white wine, fresh rosemary and parmesan—and raced against time and the arctic outflow to beat freeze up.
 We learned Lambs 151 is straight diesel fuel.

 Another bear charged us in the river.
 We portaged thousands of pounds—twice.
 We ran huge icy rapids and got dragged over boulders.
 We fried cinnamon buns in butter over the fire and ate frozen Babybels.

 It was the greatest hunt of our lives.
 Not because we tagged out or saw lots of game.
-But because we didn’t know what lay around the next bend.
+But because we didn’t know what we’d find around the next bend.
 Because every challenge demanded a real solution, not something we could read about in a book or a thread.
 The river stripped everything down and showed us who we really were.

 I shared the hunt with two seasoned hunting partners and a cameraman we’d never met.
 All of us walked away changed.
 Some will call us fools, and maybe they’re right.
 We didn’t take a course or ease into it.
 We bought paper maps and just went.